Summary

 Key observations:

-- Supervised SVM consistently outperforms all unsupervised methods — but it requires labeled anomalies, which is often impossible.
+- Supervised SVM consistently outperforms all unsupervised methods, but it requires labelled anomalies, which are often unavailable.

-- Isolation Forest is typically the first choice for large datasets due to its O(n log n) complexity.
+- Isolation Forest is typically the first choice for large datasets owing to its O(n log n) complexity.

-- OCSVM excels when the normal data has a clear, compact structure in feature space.
+- OCSVM is particularly effective when the normal data has a clear, compact structure in feature space.

 Computational Complexity and Scalability

-Both SVM and OCSVM have a training complexity of O(n² to n³), where n is the number of training samples.
-This comes from solving a quadratic programming problem.
+Both SVM and OCSVM have a training complexity of O(n²) to O(n³), where n denotes the number of training samples.
+This arises from solving a quadratic programming problem.
 In practice:

-- Up to 10K samples: Both train in seconds to minutes.
-No worries.
+- Up to 10,000 samples: Both train in seconds to minutes without concern.

-sklearn.linear_model.SGDOneClassSVM for linear OCSVM at scale; (3) Nystroem/RBFSampler — approximate the kernel with explicit feature maps, then use linear SVM; (4) Switch to Isolation Forest — it handles millions of samples efficiently.
+sklearn.linear_model.SGDOneClassSVM for linear OCSVM at scale; (3) Nystroem or RBFSampler, which approximate the kernel with explicit feature maps and allow subsequent use of a linear SVM; or (4) switching to Isolation Forest, which handles millions of samples efficiently.

 Hyperparameter Tuning Guide